EduReviewerBlogSections of the LSAT: What’s Tested on This Exam?

 • Before jumping in, take a moment.
 Grasp the situation and the choices at hand.
 Remember, a clear understanding sets the foundation for a solid argument.

-• If you’re looking for resources to sharpen your writing, head on over to some of the best LSAT prep websites.
+• If you’re looking for resources to sharpen your writing, head on over to some of the best prep websites.
 They offer invaluable tips, sample essays, and feedback to hone your skills.

 • An essay without structure is like a pizza without cheese.
 Sure, it’s still pizza, but is it as good?
 Start with an introduction, present your points, support them with reasons, and wrap it up with a neat conclusion.